 c.
 Two teacher recommendations using forms provided (each must be included in application packet in a sealed envelope with teacher's signature on flap)

-Forty students will be admitted to the 2013 SMARTS Program.
-Applicants will be notified of their admission status by Friday, May 31, 2013
+Applicants will be notified of their admission status by May 31, 2015

 Application Status Legend: